 Road construction around University Hospital, American Family Children's Hospital and University Station Clinic may result in travel delays and route changes.Read more

 A vasectomy is a method of permanent sterilization.
 The doctor will cut the sperm ducts and remove a piece of each duct.
 After a vasectomy, you will still make sperm, but they cannot swim beyond the blockage.
 Your body absorbs them.
 There is no change in your sexual function.
 Erections, ejaculations, and hormone levels stay the same.
 A vasectomy does not protect you from sexually transmitted infection (STI).

-You will need to stop taking blood thinning medicines at least one week before your vasectomy.
-Examples of these medicines include, but are not limited to aspirin and ibuprofen, Vitamin E and Coumadin®.
+Stop taking blood thinning medicines at least one week before surgery.
+Examples of these medicines include, but are not limited to aspirin and ibuprofen, Vitamin E and Coumadin.

 Do not shave your scrotum or penile area.
 This may increase your risk of an infection.

 You will need to have someone drive you home.

 You may have pain around the testicles.
 Heat, a scrotal support, and medicine may help.

 Stitches (if used) will dissolve in about 1-2 weeks.
 Keep incisions dry for 24 hours.

 Always wear the scrotal support for the first week and then as needed.
 This will help with swelling.